Informatievlaanderen/VSDS-LDES-E2E-testing/ldes-client-sink/README.md

 ```

 ## Run
-The sink uses a MongoDB as permanent storage to allow for large data sets.
+The sink uses a MongoDB as permanent storage to allow for large data sets, so before running the sink, make sure your MongoDB instance is running.

-It takes the following command line arguments:
+The sink takes the following command line arguments:
 * `--member-type` defines the member type to use to determine the member's ID (subject value), no default
 * `--port=<port-number>` allows to set the port, defaults to `8080`
 * `--host=<host-name>` allows to set the hostname, defaults to `localhost`
-* `--silent` prevents any console debug output
+* `--silent=<true|false>` prevents any console debug output if true, defaults to false (not silent, logging all debug info)
 * `--connection-uri` allows to set the MongoDB connection URI, defaults to `mongodb://localhost:27017`
 * `--database-name` allows to set the MongoDB database name, defaults to `ldes_client_sink`
 * `--collection-name` allows to set the MongoDB collection name, defaults to `members`

-You can run it with one of the following command after building it:
+You can run the sink with one of the following command after building it:
 ```bash
 node dist/server.js --member-type "http://schema.org/Person" --collection-name cartoons
 ```